DeanoBurrito/northport/README.md

 - Loadable drivers.
 Currently only a handful of simple drivers exist, more to come over time.
 - Single-root style VFS, full support for mounting/unmount and file lookup.
 Currently only has the init ramdisk driver implemented.
 - IPC, both stream and packet based.
 - System calls.
-Nothing too technically interesting, but an implementation I'm quite proud of.
-- Optional UBsan.
-Can be enabled globally, or just for the kernel.
+Growing over time, nothing too technically interesting so far.
 - Logging layer.
 Can enable/disable the various backends at runtime.
 Support for debugcon currently, framebuffer and serial planned.
+- Option UBSan, currently only supported in the kernel.

 Support libraries:
 - np-graphics: cpu-driven graphics, limited drawing functions.